the-llm-lab/CommanderGPT/README.md

 - **Enhanced Desktop Integration**: The script intelligently switches between windows and ensures the appropriate actions are performed in the correct desktop environment.

 - **Threat Intelligence**: If the command will likely cause harm to your computer, It will ask you If you would like to proceed.
+You can adjust Threat barrier level.

 - **Cross Platform**: Works on Linux & Mac & Windows.

 ## Prerequisites

-To utilize this CommanderGPT, ensure the following dependencies are installed (You can install them using your Distro Package Manager):
+To utilize this CommanderGPT, ensure the following dependencies are installed.

+Linux:
-- Python 3.x
+- Python 3.10
 - `python3-devel`
 - `python-pyaudio`
 - `espeak`

+Mac:
+- Python 3.10

+Windows:
+- Python 3.10

 You will also need an OpenAI API key.